goneyak/graph-rag-llm-diabetes/README.md

-# CDK Monorepo with Graph Processing and Web Frontend
+# CDK Monorepo with Graph Processing, and Web Frontend

 This is a monorepo project using AWS CDK with TypeScript for infrastructure, Python for Lambda functions, and React for the web frontend.
 It includes a complete graph processing system with a web interface.